MFazio23/Presentations/kotlin-multiplatform/slides/kmm/expect-actual.md

 ```

 Note:
-- Uses SQLDelite from Square
+- Example uses SQLDelite from Square
+- `expect`/`actual` is a beta feature, but is almost stable